gab1618/dashlang/README.md

 # Dashlang

-A interpreted language focused on simplicity and consistency
+A minimalist programming language focused on simplicity and consistency

+## Documentation

-## Types
+### Types

 This minimalist language only includes some basic types: